About the FSA

 Strategy to 2015

-The six outcomes the FSA aims to deliver are:
+The five outcomes the FSA aims to deliver are:

-- foods produced or sold in the UK are safe to eat
+- Food produced or sold in the UK is safe to eat.

 The full strategy can be found at the link below.